 Price Performance

-For variables that are within our control, such as infrastructure sizing or application configurations, it's essential to maintain consistency across all benchmarks.
+For variables that are within our control, such as infrastructure sizing or application settings, ensuring uniformity among all benchmarks is indispensable for accurate comparisons.

-Example 1: Customer wants to compare OSS Spark vs EMR Spark with different cluster sizes
+Example 1: Customer wants to compare Open Source Software (OSS) Spark vs EMR Spark with different cluster sizes

 Cluster #1 | Cluster #2 | |